parkerbxyz/guru-to-github/README.md

 ## Usage

-This action publishes a Guru collection to a directory in a GitHub repository.
-It will create a Markdown file for each card in the collection.
+This action publishes a Guru collection to a directory in a GitHub repository, creating a Markdown file for each card in the collection.

 **Example workflow:**